mniwas2/CS225FinalProject/Results.md

 Our next algorithm was using Dijkstra's.
 This algorithm takes into consideration the origin and destination airports to then calculate the shortest path between 2 airports.
 The nodes are coordinates containing the longitude and latitudes of airports while the edges are only the existing routes between 2 airports.

 Our last algorithm uses PageRank.
 We decided to input 15-20 locations that are known as popular sightseeing locations across the world.
 With that, we would produce a ranked list of these locations based on their proximity to the final destination.
 We wanted this aspect of our project to be two-fold so we could better understand the algorithm.
+We decided to create a list of all airports that are ranked by popularity based on visits and etc.

+As a team, we had many successes in learning about how to implement these various algorithms.
+We were able to learn how to create project from scratch while working with a mentor and in a group to achieve a targeted goal.